 OTHER INFORMATION

 6. The Company’s Board of Directors is responsible for the other information.
-The other information comprises the information included in the annual report but does not include the financial statements and our auditor’s report thereon.
+The other information comprises the information included in the annual report, but does not include the standalone financial statements and our auditor’s report thereon.
 The annual report is expected to be made available to us after the date of this auditor’s report.

-Our opinion on the standalone financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.
+Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the standalone financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+I n connection with our audit of the standalone financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements, or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

 When we read the annual report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance and take appropriate action as applicable under the relevant laws and regulations.